First time tourist in London photographing Tower Bridge

 London is a generally safe (use common sense as you would in any large city) and welcoming city, but there are some places I’d avoid to make sure your first visit is the best it can be:

-• Near the airports – you may find a cheaper rate, but the airports are far from the city center (check out my London travel tips to see how far) and you’ll quickly reduce your savings with daily transport fees.
+• Near the airports – you may find a cheaper rate, but the airports are far from the city center and you’ll quickly reduce your savings with daily transport fees.

 • In private lodging that isn’t well reviewed – There are unfortunately scams out there and lodging that won’t meet your expectations.
 For your first visit, don’t chance booking somewhere that hasn’t already received good reviews.
 And if it seems too good to be true, it probably is.